-2124 Livestock Feeding
+2124 Livestock Feeding (Fall/Spring)

-Prerequisite: Ansi 1124.
+Prerequisite: ANSI 1124.
 Study of the nutritive characteristics of feed stuffs and the use of these feeds in the formulation of rations to meet the nutrient requirements of farm livestock.

-2182 Meat Evaluation, Classification, and Grading
+2182 Meat Evaluation, Classification, and Grading (Fall) 2 credit hours Prerequisite: ANSI 1124.

-Prerequisite: Ansi 1124.
 Evaluation of meat and meat products.
 The classification of market classes and meat grading.